Civil Engineering Technology Program Recommended Sequence of Courses

 It is important that students who are completing an Associate Degree and desire to transfer to a four-year institution meet with a counselor to plan their lower division coursework.
 While many majors at SRJC are intended to align with lower division major preparation required by California public universities, specific lower-division major requirements vary among individual campuses.
-See a counselor, visit the Transfer Center, and ASSIST webpages to review transfer preparation guides for specific schools and majors.
+See a counselor, visit the Transfer Center, and visit the ASSIST webpages to review transfer preparation guides for specific schools and majors.

-Civil Engineering Technology Certificate Flowchart HERE
+Civil Engineering Technology Certificate Flowchart HERE (will be updated soon)

 Program Student Learning Outcomes